Our friendly Warkworth team have been detecting and diagnosing melanoma and other skin cancers for over two decades.

-The MoleMap Warkworth skin clinic combines leading technology and skin cancer expertise to diagnose melanoma and other skin cancers.
+The MoleMap Warkworth skin clinic combines a proven skin-mapping system and skin cancer expertise to diagnose melanoma and other skin cancers.

-While a common mole can become cancerous, it is rare.
+While a common mole can become cancerous it is rare and that is why it is crucial to have a regular mole check, particularly if your are medium to high risk (try our risk quiz here).
 Common moles are usually smaller than five millimetres, they are perfectly evenly shaped and have a single colour.
 You should not expect a mole which has been around for quite some time to become dangerous.
-However, if it starts changing, you should go see a doctor.
+However, if you see that it starts changing during your own mole check, you should see a doctor immediately.

 On the other hand, not all abnormal moles turn into skin cancer.
-Abnormal moles are pre-cancerous, but they are definitely not cancer.
-In fact, most of them never become cancerous.
+Abnormal moles are pre-cancerous, but this does not mean they are cancer - in fact, most of them never become cancerous.
 Dermatologists recommend that they are monitored and removed only in case they pose serious danger.

 It is also interesting to note that some skin cancer moles do not match all ABCDE criteria that is used to visually detect moles of concern.